arkanmgerges/hopper/README.md

 ## Additional information

-Check the `exmples` folder for more examples.
+Check the `exmple` folder for more examples.
 You will find also `deeplinks` example that shows how to jump into the deep page and get back to previous page(s).

 ## Contribution